 - Self-led school visitors have access to our public cloakroom.
 The Gardens are available for picnicking, with outdoor picnic tables on the Bandstand Terrace available every day during Garden opening hours and the Dutch Barn (indoor space for 30 children) open all day Wednesday – Sunday, and from 2.30pm-5.30pm on Monday and Tuesday.
 These are available on a first come, first served basis.

 - Please do not use the Café tables for picnicking as these are required for those purchasing food from the Cafe.
 In the winter months there is an additional temporary covered area for self-led lunches available near the Conservatory.

 - Please use the toilets located in Gallery Square or the toilets at the top of the Avenue in the Gardens.

-- Please do not eat in the Museum as food debris attracts pests that eat our collections.
+- Please do not eat in the Museum as food attracts pests that damage our collections.

-- Please send pupils into the shop in small groups of 5 with an adult supervisor
+- Please send pupils into the shop in small groups of five with an adult supervisor.

 - If arriving by coach or minibus there is a red route bay on London Road to drop off pupils.
 There is no parking available on or off site for coaches.

 - Limited parking space onsite is available for those who require close access to the main entrance e.g. wheelchair users.
 We are unable to reserve parking spaces.

 - Access is through the Horniman Drive gates only – see the map:

 Horniman Museum & Gardens